psr-ai/betacraft-demo/README.md

-# Demo project for Betacraft
+# Demo project for BetaCraft